eddietheengineer/documentation/setup_guide/5_initial_startup.md

 ## Endstop Check

-Make sure that none of the X, Y, or Z Endstops are being pressed, and then send a 	QUERY_ENDSTOPS command via the Octoprint command line.
+Make sure that none of the X, Y, or Z Endstops are being pressed, and then send the following command via the Octoprint command line:

+​	```QUERY_ENDSTOPS```

  The terminal window should respond with the following:

-Send: QUERY_ENDSTOPS

-Recv: x:open y:open z:open
+​	```Recv: x:open y:open z:open```

 If any of them say “triggered” instead of “open”, double check to make sure none of them are pressed.
-Next, manually press the X endstop, send the QUERY_ENDSTOPS command again, and make sure that the X endstop says “triggered” and the Y and Z endstops stay open.
-Repeat with the Y and Z endstops.
+Next, manually press the X endstop, send the QUERY_ENDSTOPS command again, and make sure that the X endstop says “triggered” and the Y and Z endstops stay open:

+​	```Recv: x:TRIGGERED y:open z:open```

+Repeat the test with the Y and Z endstops.

 You may find that one of your Endstops has inverted logic (it displays “open” when it is pressed, and “triggered” when it is not).
 In this case, go to your printer’s config file and add or remove the !
 In front of the pin.
 For instance, if your X endstop was inverted, you would add a !
 In front of your pin number as follows: